shadownrun/Renkin42SWT/README.md

 [Minecraft Forums Page][mcf] | [Curse(Download) Page][curse]

 This source code is provided primarily as a resource to fellow modders, though I also use the code as a starting point to ask others for help, as I am by no means an experienced modder.
+Please be aware that for versions prior to 1.7, the file structure of this repository is not accurate.
+1.6 and 1.5 did not use a src/main/java and /resources setup.
+I've simply done this so changes are visible across versions.

 How can I Help?
 ---------------